slidevjs/slidev/custom/highlighters.md

 Refer to [Shikiji's docs](https://github.com/antfu/shikiji) for all available options.

-> It make it easier for the community to adapt, when no `shikiji.ts` it presented, we will look for `shiki.ts` and try to convert it to Shikiji options.
+> It makes it easier for the community to adapt, when no `shikiji.ts` is presented, we will look for `shiki.ts` and try to convert it to Shikiji options.